Phang Nga province: Toponymy

+Two of the province’s districts are named for a metal.
+Yurayong and colleagues gloss the element takùa as ‘lead’, reading Takua Pa as ‘lead forest’ and Takua Thung as ‘lead field’, and take the names to reflect the lead in the ground there.
+They make the point about a lead seal inscribed in Brāhmī with the local name Pākabi, found at Khao Sam Kaeo on the other side of the peninsula.
+Lead is common in southern Thailand and uncommon in South Asia.

 Geography

 The province, located on the western side of the Malay Peninsula, encompasses the islands within Phang Nga Bay.
-Among these, Khao Phing Kan and Ko Ta Pu, often referred to as "James Bond Island," gained prominence following their appearance in the 1974 film The Man with the Golden Gun.
+Among these, Khao Phing Kan and Ko Ta Pu, often referred to as "James Bond Island", gained prominence following their appearance in the 1974 film The Man with the Golden Gun.
 In this film, Khao Phing Kan serves as the base for the antagonist, with the distinct, needle-shaped limestone formation of Ko Ta Pu, situated approximately 20 m off the main beach, featuring significantly.
 To safeguard these and other islands, the Ao Phang Nga (Phang Nga Bay) National Park was established in 1981.
 The province also includes the Similan Islands and Surin Islands, notable diving destinations in Thailand.
 The total forested area of the province is approximately 1,778 km², accounting for 32.4 percent of its total area.